-Boating safety is especially important in the winter, where even strong swimmers can experience great difficulty surviving in cold water.
-Hypothermia is a risk in cool water, and “cold shock” can occur in frigid water.
+Boating safety is especially important in the winter when even strong swimmers can experience great difficulty surviving in cold water.
+Hypothermia is a risk in water below 70′ F, and “cold shock” can occur in frigid water.
 Winter storms may create hazardous conditions, while low temperatures can tax batteries.
 Depending on your vessel and the water conditions, the risks vary greatly.
-However, if you take safety precautions, winter boating can allow you to get out on the water during more of the year, visit areas that are typically overpopulated, and have a new experience.
+However, if you take safety precautions, winter boating can allow you to get out on the water during more of the year, visit areas overpopulated in the summer, and have a new experience.
 Here are some tips for staying safe on the water this winter.

 Check the Weather